TosbackCgusBridge-Bot/CGUs-versions/Local/Privacy Policy.md

 *   Partners: We provide your Personal Information to Partners who work with us to provide our Service, or provide services outside of and/or unrelated to the Local Web Pages or Service.
 Our Services with which our Partners may assist us include among other things, communicating with you about new or existing Local or third-party services, creating or maintaining our databases, researching or analyzing our users, or processing payment card information.

 *   Affiliates: We may share your Personal Information with any and all of our Affiliates.
-“Affiliates” means any entity controlled by, controlling, or under common control with Local Corporation.
-Our Affiliates will use and distribute your information in accordance with the terms of this Privacy Policy.
+“Affiliates” means any entity controlled by, controlling, or under common control with Local.com Ltd. Our Affiliates will use and distribute your information in accordance with the terms of this Privacy Policy.

 *   Legal Issues: Local will use your Personal Information to respond to subpoenas, court orders, or legal process, or to establish or exercise our legal rights or defend against legal claims.
 We will also use or share your Personal Information in order to prevent, or take action regarding any illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our Terms of Service, or as otherwise required by law even without a subpoena, warrant, or court order.